 Electrical circuits are designed to handle a limited amount of electricity.
 An overload occurs when you draw more electricity than a circuit can safely handle.
 Circuits are made up of wiring, a breaker (or a fuse, in old wiring systems), and devices (such as light fixtures, appliances, and anything plugged into an outlet).
 The electricity usage of each device (when running) adds to the total LOAD on the circuit.
-Exceeding the rated load for the circuit wiring causes the circuit breaker to trip, shutting of the power to the entire circuit.
+Exceeding the rated load for the circuit wiring causes the circuit breaker to trip, shutting off the power to the entire circuit.

-If there were no breaker in the circuit, an overload would cause the circuit wiring to overheat, which could melt the wire insulation and lead to fire.
-Different circuits have different load ratings, so that some circuits can provide more electricity than others.
+If there were no breaker in the circuit, an overload would cause the circuit wiring to overheat, which could melt the wire insulation and lead to a fire.
+Different circuits have different load ratings so that some circuits can provide more electricity than others.
 Home electrical systems are designed around typical household usage, but there’s nothing to prevent us from plugging in too many devices on the same circuit.

 However, the more you know about the layout of your home’s circuits the more easily you can prevent overloads.